 Mr McClure has had 35 years technical, management and financial experience in the resource sector worldwide in project management and executive development roles.
 He has also worked in the financial services sector within the mineral and energy sectors.
-Mr McClure is currently Managing Director of ASX listed company Silver Mines Limited.
-He was a past director of Bolnisi Gold NL, Nickel Mines Limited, European Gas Limited and Santana Minerals Limited.
+He was a past director of Silver Mines Limited, Bolnisi Gold NL, Nickel Mines Limited, European Gas Limited and Santana Minerals Limited.